jonnyhoeven/puppet-to-ansible/README.md

 - If you're using Windows, you can install Ruby from [rubyinstaller.org](https://rubyinstaller.org/).

-- All Puppet agents include [Ruby AIO](https://community.theforeman.org/t/puppet-s-aio-packages-and-smart-proxy/4711) which is a Ruby runtime environment that includes the Ruby language, the Puppet libraries, and a set of Puppet-specific gems.
+- All Puppet agents include [Ruby](https://www.ruby-lang.org/en/)
+  which is a Ruby runtime environment that includes the Ruby language, the Puppet libraries, and a set of Puppet-specific gems.

 ## Usage